RudraModi360/Agentry/docs/CONTRIBUTING_OLD.md

-# Contributing to Scratchy
+# Contributing to Agentry

-Thank you for your interest in contributing to Scratchy!
+Thank you for your interest in contributing to Agentry!
 This document provides guidelines and instructions for contributing.

 ## 🎯 Ways to Contribute